 They’re pretty high up so you’ve got to really look for them…

 WHY ARE THEY HERE?

-They were put here on Kingsgate House (114 High Holborn, now a Byron Burger) in 1903.
+This is Kingsgate House (114-115 High Holborn which is currently a Franco Manca) and was built 1903-04 and designed by Arthur Keen.
 It makes sense that Edward VII would be featured as he’d recently been crowned King in January 1901.

 But there’s another King too; Edward I who reigned from 1272 to 1307.